 APRS Digipeaters

 What is APRS?
 Well, it’s not just a mobile tracking protocol it’s an information exchange service!
 APRS stands for Automatic Packet Reporting System.
 APRS operates on 144.39 MHz nationally.
-APRS stations relay weather conditions, send vehicle locations, post frequencies that the driver is monitoring, send text messages, communicate with the international space station, post local repeater frequencies, and announce events/locations for hamfests and club meetings.
+APRS stations relay weather conditions, send vehicle locations, post frequencies that the driver is monitoring, send text messages, communicate with the international space station, post local repeater frequencies, and announce events/locations for ham fests and club meetings.

 Here’s a map of local APRS activity